 What makes a great team?

 Most teams suck.
 This can be remedied given leadership which works to understand what makes a great team and build that ideal.
+Maybe Google teamwork is a place we can look to for inspiration.

 Here are the top 5 traits that foster an incredible team dynamic, and how leaders can work to improve them.